pantrypoints/sp/content/en/research/hegel/science/book-2/section-02/chapter-01.md

 But the essential relation exhibits their form relation, the consummation of which is the relation of inner and outer in which the content of both is only one identical substrate and equally only one identity of form.
 By virtue of the fact that this identity is now also identity of form, the form determination of their difference is sublated, and it is posited that they are one absolute totality.

-§ 1159

-This unity of inner and outer is absolute actuality.
+<sup>1159</sup> This unity of inner and outer is absolute actuality.
 But this actuality is, in the first instance, the absolute as such — in so far as it is posited as a unity in which form has sublated itself and made itself into the empty or outer difference of an outer and inner.

 Reflection is external in its relation to this absolute, which, it merely contemplates rather than is the absolute's own movement.

 But since it is essentially this movement, it is so as the negative return of the absolute into itself.

-§ 1160

-Secondly, we have actuality proper.
+<sup>1160</sup> 2.
+We have actuality proper.

 Actuality, possibility and necessity constitute the formal moments of the absolute, or its reflection.

-§ 1161

-Thirdly, the unity of the absolute and its reflection is the absolute relation, or rather the absolute as relation to itself — substance.
+<sup>1161</sup> 3.
+The unity of the absolute and its reflection is the absolute relation, or rather the absolute as relation to itself — substance.

 <!-- Chapter 1 The Absolute
 A The Exposition of the Absolute